yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Fellow in Advanced Quantitative Methods | Stand-up Comedian
+role: Fellow in Advanced Quantitative Methods

 # Organizations/Affiliations to show in About widget
 organizations: